-- (iii) For those parties who do have decision makers present, be certain they have full settlement authority - (iv) In large complex multiparty cases this is often complicated by the need for institutional approvals, i.e. Board of Directors or legislative body.
+- (iii) For those parties who do have decision makers present, be certain they have full authority with respect to any negotiated reslution - (iv) In large complex multiparty cases this is often complicated by the need for institutional approvals, i.e. Board of Directors or legislative body.
 In such cases, the mediator should try to insure that the decision makers present are persons whose recommendation to the Board or legislative body will carry weight and likely be adopted - d.
 Who are the people with power to veto, reject or sabotage any agreement, and are they included? - e.
-Should the "troublemakers" be invited, or is it better to exclude them? - f.
+Should the "troublemakers" be invited, or is it better to exclude them? - (i) If they could cause the agreement to be rejected or sabotaged, it is almost always better to include them and try to deal with them at the mediation, despite the difficulty they are likely to cause - f.
 As to the stakeholders, decision makers, people with power to veto and troublemakers - (i) Should they all be there, or are there representatives who can adequately represent their interests? - (ii) Will they all "buy in" if only participating through representatives? - g.
 Are there issues for which there should be public input?
 Official (political or administrative) input? - (i) If so, who are the proper representatives and how do you get them to the table - 5.
-Should you invite pre-mediation memoranda from any additional parties being invited to the table? - a.
+Should you invite pre-mediation memoranda from any additional parties being invited to the table?

+- a.
 Interview them? - b.
 Send them the questionnaires? - 6.
-Need to assess amount of time likely to be required and how to best allocate and use it

-- a.
-Opening joint session may well require half a day, and even a whole day in a really large complex case with numerous multiple parties in the public sector - (i) Absolutely critical that all parties feel they have had an opportunity to really be heard by not only the mediator, but by the other parties - b.
-With multiple parties in private sector, sometimes possible to complete in one day, but in really large complex cases additional time is probable - (i) Should mediator plan for additional consecutive days or for a number of days interrupted by recesses? - c.
-With multiple parties in the public sector, multiple days almost certainly will be required - (i) Consider how to best schedule the sessions to minimize the down time for the parties - (ii) Consider whether "homework" can be given to the parties to make the sessions more productive when they occur - d.
-Begin to determine the order of caucusing with the various parties - (i) With only two parties, the order is less important, but, with multiple parties the efficient use of time depends in part on the order of the meetings - (ii) There is no good general rule; it really depends on the particular facts and circumstances in each case and how the mediator initially assesses them
+Need to assess amount of time likely to be required and how to best allocate and use it - a.
+Opening joint session may well require half a day, and often needs a whole day, particular with numerous parties in the public sector - (i) Absolutely critical that all parties feel they have had an opportunity to really be heard, and not just by the mediator, but by the other parties - b.
+With multiple parties in private sector, it is sometimes possible to complete the mediation in one day, but, with non-litigated disputes, additional time will probably be necessary - (i) Should mediator plan for additional consecutive days or for a number of days interrupted by recesses? - c.
+With multiple parties in the public sector, multiple days almost certainly will be required, and such public policy conflicts generally spread out over weeks and months, with joint sessions and separate caucuses taking place followed by sometimes lengthy recesses - (i) Consider how to best schedule the sessions to minimize the down time for the parties - (ii) Consider whether "homework" can be given to the parties to make the sessions more productive when they occur, and to keep everyone engaged during their downtime while the mediator is caucusing with others - d.
+Begin to determine the order of caucusing with the various parties - (i) With only two parties, the order is less important, but, with multiple parties the efficient use of time depends in part on the order of the meetings

+(ii) There is no good general rule; it really depends on the particular facts and circumstances in each case and how the mediator initially assesses them